Latvia–Russia relations

+Latvia–Russia relations are the bilateral foreign relations between Latvia and Russia.
+Diplomatic relations between the two countries were established on 11 August 1920 after the Latvian War of Independence ended in Latvian victory with Russia recognizing Latvian's sovereignty and renounced any and all territorial claims on Latvia.
+Over the century, the countries had complex and difficult relationship.
+The modern-day relations have been strained and mostly unfriendly.

+Latvia has an embassy in Moscow, and the Russia has an embassy in Riga.
 Both Russia and Latvia are members of UN and OSCE.

-They have recognized each other since 1991.
+After 2022 Russian invasion of Ukraine, Latvia downgraded the diplomatic relations and expelled the Russian ambassador in January 2023.

 History

-1920-1940
+1920–1940

 From 1920 to 1940, relations between the countries had existed.
 On August 11, 1920, the Republic of Latvia and the Russian Soviet Federal Socialist Republic signed a peace treaty.
 Article 14 of the Treaty provided for the establishment of diplomatic and consular contacts between the parties upon ratification of the peace treaty.
-In 1922 USSR had been founded, which took over the foreign affairs of its member states (including Russia).
+In 1922 the USSR was founded, which took over the foreign affairs of its member states (including Russia).

 The Latvian Embassy was located in Moscow from 1920 to 1940.
 Latvia's first diplomatic representative in Soviet Russia was Ambassador Jānis Vesmanis, who was accredited on 2 November 1920.
-Latvian consular representations were established during the Civil War period (1919-1920) in Blagoveshchensk and Murmansk.
-Consular functions were also performed by representatives of the Latvian Interim Government: in Northern Russia by Alfreds Ikners (Archangelsk), in Southern Russia by Kristaps Bahmanis (Kiev) and Rūdolfs Liepiņš (Don and Kuban).
+Latvian consular representations were established during the Civil War period (1919–1920) in Blagoveshchensk and Murmansk.
+Consular functions were also performed by representatives of the Latvian Interim Government: in Northern Russia by Alfreds Ikners (Arkhangelsk), in Southern Russia by Kristaps Bahmanis (Kyiv) and Rūdolfs Liepiņš (Don and Kuban).
 From June 1919 to October 1920, Latvia was also represented in Siberia and the Urals by Jānis Mazpolis (Vladivostok).

 Soviet period

 The Soviet occupation of Latvia in 1940, which included deportations to Siberian Gulags (June deportation), created a large degradation of Latvian-Russian relations.
 Nazi Germany then occupied Latvia in 1941 German occupation of Latvia during World War II, until the USSR returned in 1944 to resume occupation, resulting in further deportations.
 During this period many Latvians fled with the retreating Germans or to Sweden.
+During the occupation, the Latvian diplomatic service continued its work in exile.

 The Soviet occupation dramatically increased the number of Russians living in Latvia in a short space of time, often replacing those who were deported, executed or had fled.
 The high influx of Russians and the removal of Latvian as the official language caused further deterioration in the Latvia-Russian relations between citizens.